 Friday January 25, 2019

-Organizations often use the terms ‘Quality Assurance’ (QA) and ‘Quality Control’ (QC) interchangeably.
+Organizations often use the terms ‘Quality Assurance’ (QA) vs ‘Quality Control’ (QC) interchangeably.
 However, they both represent two very different aspects of quality management!

 First, let us look at the meaning of the different terms: